 In 1984, a $1 million renovation gave the park its current look.
 Sewell is now a favorite student hangout on campus.
 The six-acre park features grassy banks for soaking up sun or playing Frisbee with friends.
 Stairs provide easy access for swimming or snorkeling in the San Marcos River.
 The park also features a basketball court, volleyball courts and picnic and barbecue areas — all along the riverbank.

-In 2008, presidential hopeful Barack Obama made a campaign stop at Sewell Park, addressing a crowd of several thousand.
+In 2008, presidential candidate Barack Obama made a campaign stop at Sewell Park, addressing a crowd of several thousand.